1959 Nash Metropolitan

 The car comes with its jacking tools, a full set of owner's manuals and literature, souvenir Nash pins, a Metropolitan-branded hat and literature pouch, and maybe most amazing, a framed British Motor Industry Heritage Trust certificate documenting the car's birth in England.

-We expect and invite in-person inspection of this well cared-for, collector-condition '59 Nash Metropolitan and its trailer.
+We expect and invite in-person inspection of this well cared-for, collector-condition '59 Nash Metropolitan.
 We ask only that you call or email us for an appointment in advance so that we can devote our full attention to you during your visit.
 Meanwhile, the more than 175 high-definition photographs of the car and the short walk-around-and-startup video on the GarageKeptMotors site faithfully represent the car's condition.
 Feel free to call or email with any questions.